-In short, unless you’ve been so lucky to find the perfect sweet tomatoes, this soup needs a correction.
-Before that, make sure you have selected the right ingredients.
-First of all what I like to call “the unconventional tomatoes”.
-Those one that are pretty soft and very ripe.
-Those one you wouldn’t consider because too mature and you’d never buy for any other recipe.
+I started selecting the right ingredients what I like to call “the unconventional tomatoes”.
+Those ones pretty soft and very ripe.
+Those ones you wouldn’t consider because they are too mature and you’d never buy for any other recipe.
 Long and moisty San Marzano tomatoes would be just perfect, otherwise well ripen tomatoes on the vine would do well too.

-Before leaving you to the recipe I’m going to tell you my secret for the “correction ingredient”, the one preventing the soup from becoming too acidic.
-Which would always happen otherwise, no matter the kind of tomato I use, since any tomato juice has a pH of 4.3, a value rather low (low pH, high acidity).
+Before leaving you to the recipe I’m going to “reveal” one last secret.
+How I prevent the soup from becoming too acidic.
+Which would always happen otherwise, no matter the kind of tomato I use, since any tomato juice has a pH of about 4.3, a rather low value (low pH, high acidity).

-All types of dairy products produces acids in our stomach.
+All types of dairy products produce acids in our stomachs.
 Cream, butter and milk are among them.
-Fresh low-fat yogurt is an exception, providing animal proteins which nourish without producing acids.
-Here’s then unveiled my secret ingredient: the yogurt.
-Many would choice a sour cream or butter; to make my soup gentle to my stomach I choose a dense organic yogurt, instead.
+Fresh low-fat yogurt is an exception, providing proteins that nourish without producing acids.
+Here’s then unveiled my secret ingredient: yogurt.
+Many would choose a sour cream or butter; to make the soup gentle to my stomach I opt for a dense organic yogurt, instead.
 Try it this way and let me know.